 Image by WikiImages from Pixabay

 The vision of astronauts is an even more important "sensor" that needs protection.
 The gold coating on the visor of a space suit helmet reflects harmful infrared radiation, while still allowing the astronaut to see.
 The reflective gold coating on the visor also prevents the inside of the suit from overheating.

 Engineers designing the first satellites and space vehicles needed a lubricant for moving parts that could survive the harsh cold, heat, and radiation of space.
 Traditional lubricants and greases break down nearly immediately in this environment.
 Gold's low shear strength and resistance to "cold welding" made it an obvious choice for coating moving parts where they touch.

 8: The Use of Gold in the Medical Field Saves Lives

-Gold's use in medicine has expanded greatly from the days where it was only used for tooth fillings and wiring dentures.
+Gold's use in medicine and science has expanded greatly from the days where it was only used for tooth fillings and wiring dentures.
 Gold's ability to treat arthritis was first discovered in 1929.
 Gold's anti-microbial properties make it the choice for coating implants, especially in infection-prone areas such as the inner ear.